NirDiamant/RAG_Techniques/README.md

 ## A Community-Driven Knowledge Hub

-**This repository thrives on community contributions!** Join our Discord community — the central hub for discussing and managing contributions to this project:
+**This repository grows stronger with your contributions!** Join our vibrant Discord community — the central hub for shaping and advancing this project together 🤝

 **[RAG Techniques Discord Community](https://discord.gg/cA6Aa4uyDX)**